vitoke/iternal/README.md

    Normally you can choose either to copy all data into one large array and perform the calculation over this array, or you can write a function that takes an array and returns an intermediate value, and then combine the results of all the arrays.
 Using Iterables, you can concatenate the arrays, creating a 'virtual' large array without actually copying data.
-Then, you can define a Fold operation that calculates over all the arrays at once without needing to combine intermediate results.
+Then, you can define a Collector that calculates over all the arrays at once without needing to combine intermediate results.

 2. Iterables can be edited without actually creating an in-memory copied data structure.
 This means you can arbitrarily insert or remove elements at certain positions, you can map and filter the elements without doing anything in memory.
    You are basically creating imaginary structures that only materialize once you start iterating over the structure.

 3. As mentioned before, Iterables can represent infinite data.
-For example, `Iter.nats` represents all natural integers starting for 0.
-As long as you are not evaluating (e.g. folding, or performing `.forEach()`) an infinite Iterable, you can safely use them in your code.
+For example, `iter.nats` represents all natural integers starting for 0.
+As long as you are not evaluating (e.g. collecting, or performing `.forEach()`) an infinite Iterable, you can safely use them in your code.
 They are very convenient for use cases like zipping or taking a limited amout.

 ### Iterables vs Iterators